Sharp semiclassical spectral asymptotics for local magnetic Schr\"odinger operators on $\mathbb{R}^d$ without full regularity: Abstract

 \section{Abstract}

 We consider operators acting in $L^2(\R^d)$ with $d\geq3$ that locally behave as a magnetic Schr\"odinger operator.
-For the magnetic Schr\"odinger operators we suppose the magnetic potentials are smooth and the electric potential is two times differentiable and the second derivatives are H\"older continuous.
-Under these assumptions we establish sharp spectral asymptotics for localised counting functions and Riesz means.
+For the magnetic Schr\"odinger operators we suppose the magnetic potentials are smooth and the electric potential is five times differentiable and the fifth derivatives are H\"older continuous.
+Under these assumptions, we establish sharp spectral asymptotics for localised counting functions and Riesz means.